google/tweakr/README.md

 - Support multiple children in @Tweak annotation
 - Support array types
 - Support registering additional ValueTypeConverters
-- Local (non-Firebase) Repo using Android PreferenceFragment / SharedPreferences - to automatically generate a Settings page in your app
 - Binary file ValueType for uploading images/audio remotely and displaying in your app
 - Write some tests, or something ;-P